hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 I make a lot of conscious decisions when making these paintings.
 Yet, looking back, there are so many choices that I can't explain.
 Just as [I can't predict how a painting will turn out](/2020/10/05/art-is-a-process.html), I can't tell you how I made a lot of decisions along the way.

-I spent a lot of time thinking about what my thought process was I some cases, I look back at a brushstroke I drew that I liked, and I wonder how I chose that stroke.
+I spend a lot of time thinking about what my thought process was I some cases, I look back at a brushstroke I drew that I liked, and I wonder how I chose that stroke.
 Other times I look at strokes I drew that don't quite look right, and I keep refining them.
 Why did some "work" and some didn't?
 Or maybe they don't look as good as I think at the time, and I won't like them later.
 Why did I decide to sketch these outlines and not those?
 All of these decisions and judgements seem ineffable.

-, and these blog posts are attempts to organize and communicate those thoughts.

 Moreover, there is a lot of evidence that human judgements of our past decision-making can be unreliable.
 So it is difficult to explain anything with confidence.

+Additionally, the paintings on this page were done over a year ago, and so I don't remember many specifics of the decisions here.

 **In non-photorealistic rendering research,** many researchers start trying to develop algorithms by talking to artists or by reading art books.
-They soon become frustrated: artists have lots of useful things to say about how they work, but these explanations don't translate into actionable advice.
+It's something I've heard over and over: "Our plan was to ask artists how they work, and then turn those into algorithms."
+They quickly become frustrated: artists have lots of useful things to say, but these explanations don't translate into actionable advice.
 In general, I find that artists' explanations for their decisions are like sports interviews: they might reflect how people think, but they don't explain it.

+I the observations in these blog posts could inform better artistic algorithms.
+But, like any other sort of human decision-making, no description of artistic experience will directly translate into algorithms.